tribp/Iot-Sim-in-Docker4AWS/README.md

 ### 5.5 Making a Docker image 'template'

-Finally, we will make an ' docker image' from this running container.
+Finally, we will make a ' docker image' from this running container.
 This will allow us to have a 'template' for future use or we can spin up multiple containers, based on this image, adapt the(sensor) parameters in the python file + certificates, thus having different sensors connecting and sending